-[72] However, if the encroachment is ostensibly ancillary but in truth beyond the competence of the legislative body, the legislation will be colourable and constitutionally invalid (Gujarat Ambuja Cements Ltd v Union of India (2005) 4 SCC 214).
-The doctrine of colourable legislation was explained by the Indian Supreme Court in K C Gajapati Narayan Deo v State of Orissa (1954) SCR 1, quoted by the majority in Mamat bin Daud (supra):
+[72] However, if the encroachment is ostensibly ancillary but in truth beyond the competence of the legislative body, the legislation will be colourable and constitutionally invalid (Gujarat Ambuja Cements Ltd v.
+Union of India (2005) 4 SCC 214).
+The doctrine of colourable legislation was explained by the Indian Supreme Court in K C Gajapati Narayan Deo v.
+State of Orissa (1954) SCR 1, quoted by the majority in Mamat Daud (supra):

-"It may be made clear at the outset that the doctrine of colourable legislation does not involve any question of 'bona fides' or 'mala fides' on the part of the legislature.
+It may be made clear at the outset that the doctrine of colourable legislation does not involve any question of 'bona fides' or 'mala fides' on the part of the legislature.
 The whole doctrine resolves itself into the question of competency of a particular legislature to enact a particular law.
 If the legislature is competent to pass a particular law, the motives which impelled it to act are really irrelevant.
 On the other hand, if the legislature lacks competency, the question of motive does not arise at all.
-Whether a statute is constitutional or not is thus always a question of power...
+Whether a statute is constitutional or not is thus always a question of power ...

 If the constitution of a state distributes the legislative powers amongst different bodies, which have to act within their respective spheres marked out by specific legislative entries, or if there are limitations on the legislative authority in the shape of fundamental rights, questions do arise as to whether the legislature in a particular case has or has not, in respect to the subject-matter of the statute or in the method of enacting it, transgressed the limits of its constitutional powers.
 Such transgression may be patent, manifest or direct, but it may also be disguised, covert and indirect and it is to this latter class of cases that the expression 'colourable legislation' has been applied in certain judicial pronouncements.
-The idea conveyed by the expression is that although apparently a legislature in passing a statute purported to act within the limits of its powers, yet in substance and in reality it transgressed these powers, the transgression being veiled by what appears on proper examination to be a mere pretence or disguise." (emphasis ours)
+The idea conveyed by the expression is that although apparently a legislature in passing a statute purported to act within the limits of its powers, yet in substance and in reality it transgressed these powers, the transgression being veiled by what appears on proper examination to be a mere pretence or disguise. (emphasis added)

-Substance of Act 380 and Enactment 9
+Substance Of Act 380 and Enactment 9

 [73] Bearing in mind the principles aforementioned, we now examine Act 380.
-The long title of Act 380 states that it is "An Act relating to the powers of State Legislatures to make laws with respect to the incorporation of certain persons and bodies within a State."
+The long title of Act 380 states that it is "an Act relating to the powers of State Legislatures to make laws with respect to the incorporation of certain persons and bodies within a State."
 Section 3 of the Act states:

-State Legislatures authorized to make laws relating to the incorporation of certain persons and bodies respect to the incorporation of any person or body within the State, and for such incidental and consequential matters in relation thereto (including the regulation and winding up of any person or body so incorporated) as the Legislature may deem necessary; and the Legislature may from time to time amend or repeal any such laws:
+State Legislatures authorised to make laws relating to the incorporation of certain persons and bodies

+3. It shall be within the power of the Legislature of a State, in relation to any matter specified in the First Schedule, to make laws with respect to the incorporation of any person or body within the State, and for such incidental and consequential matters in relation thereto (including the regulation and winding up of any person or body so incorporated) as the Legislature may deem necessary; and the Legislature may from time to time amend or repeal any such laws: